saudsarosh/SQL/README.md

 # SQL

-Includes all SQL codes used for portfolio projects
+Includes all SQL codes used for portfolio projects.